 Taking raw crude oil and refining it into a workable motor oil for your ride, conventional oil is the traditional approach to running your engine.
 It dates back to when Castrol first used mineral-based castor oil as an ingredient.
 Now, while you can find it on the market, it is definitely less common.
 This is largely due to the higher ratio of imperfections.
 It’s cheaper, but both in terms of quality and price.
 The imperfections may not result in issues right away, but using this type of oil can lead to issues.
 The key takeaway: Natural is great in theory, but synthetic oil takes the cake for 6.7 Cummins engines.

 - $17 to $35.
-In this category, you can get up to 5 quarts of oil.
+In this category, you can get up to five quarts of oil.
 It can be a full synthetic or synthetic blend.
-Some of the products come in one-gallon containers, others in 5-quart or 2.5-gallon containers.
+Some of the products come in one-gallon containers, others in five-quart or smaller containers.
 Viscosity ranges are 5W-20 to 15W-40.

 Obviously, you want the oil you choose to do its main job: lubricate the components of your Cummins 6.7 diesel engine.
 The OEM recommendations can guide you here, but you may want to read what others are saying about the oil you are considering with regards to its lubricating power.
 If the oil does not do this main job correctly, efficiently, and for a good price, it’s not the oil for your truck.

 You want your oil to protect your engine in extremely cold and extremely hot weather.
 It can’t thicken too much in the winter or thin out in the summer, or it could inhibit proper starting and operation.
 Dust and dirt conditions are also a consideration.
 If you work in dusty, dirty areas, or drive off-road, your oil needs extra detergent power, and your engine will need more frequent oil changes as well.